-As seen on Nextdoor, Public Education Coordinator, Karen Maynard, asks a waste-related trivia question using the poll feature every Wednesday.
+As seen on Nextdoor, Public Education Supervisor, Karen Maynard, asks a waste-related trivia question using the poll feature every Wednesday.
 Click on the previously asked questions below to reveal the answers.

 Although it's misleading, Styrofoam products typically display a recycle symbol to show what type of plastic it is.
 However, this material is not accepted in Louisville's recycling program.
 The answer is FALSE.
 Try to reduce the use of Styrofoam instead!
 It should be noted that Foam Fabricators (950 Progress Blvd, New Albany, IN) does accept non-food contaminated Styrofoam for drop-off.
 Pieces must be free of tape, stickers, labels and may NOT have been used for food.
 A great option for those giant Styrofoam blocks used in packaging!.